shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Of course!”
 Other Gra scritched him behind the ears.

 The party ventured onward.
 They ventured mostly uneventfully through the forest.
 Along the way, Drathalion spotted a rabbit.
 She blinked and a blue paw print appeared on the rabbit.
 She drew her bow and shot at it.
-She missed and the rabbit ran off, taking the blue glowing pawprint with it, until it got out of range.
+She missed and the rabbit ran off, taking the blue glowing pawprint with it, until it was out of range.

 When they got a few miles from the mountains, they came across a shop on the side of the road.
 It was run by a lizardfolk and served mostly fresh meats.
 “What can I get for you today?”

-“Do you have clams?”
+“Do you have any clams?”
 Gale asked.

 “Yes I do.”
 The lizardfolk said.

 “You should get that checked out.”
 Other Gra retorted.

-“You’re thinking of crabs.”
+“No, you’re thinking of crabs.”
 Gra corrected.

-“This one will have clams.”
+“This one will have *clams*.
+Just the clams.”

 “Here you go.”
 The lizardfolk gave Gale a bowl of clams.

 Other Gra stepped to the counter.
 “I would like some bagels.
-And they better not be a pancake.”
+And they better not be pancakes.”

-“Why would it be a pancake?”
+“Why would they be pancakes?”
 The lizardfolk asked quizzically.

 “I got ripped off last time.”